DashingStrike/Automato/README.md

 Get more general information on [the website](http://www.dashingstrike.com/Automato).

+Join the [Automato Discord](https://discord.gg/XVUdwy8) to interact with other scripters.

 For general Automato issues, you can contact us [here](https://gitreports.com/issue/DashingStrike/Automato), or if you have a GitHub account, please use the [Issues page](https://github.com/DashingStrike/Automato/issues).
 For game/script-specific issues, please use the links below.

 ### Game-specific script repositories